International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 ### 3.1 Authorization

 A catalog service may require authorization.
 If the catalog service requires authorization, requests must include an HTTP `Authorization` header with a token.
-The contents of
-the token are undefined by may be an OAUTH2, Web DID, or other access token type.
+The type and contents of the token are not defined by this standard, but security considerations for `verifiable presentations` and `ID tokens`, mentioned in
+[Dataspace Entity Relationships](../model/model.md#21-dataspace-entity-relationships), apply.
+Specifically, it is recommended to protect against session hijacking by including the TLS certificate fingerprint of the holder into the authorization token, and verifying it accordingly.

 ### 3.2 Versioning